Appleton Roebuck: History

 Appleton Roebuck derives its name from the Anglo-Saxon meaning a farm where apple trees grew and, from the fourteenth century, when it was owned by a man called Rabuk.

 Appleton Roebuck is mentioned in the Domesday Book of 1086, demonstrating that it was already settled before the Norman Conquest of 1066.
 In the 12th century a nunnery was established at Nun Appleton, a short distance from the village.
 It was founded by Adeliza, or Alice de St. Quintin, in the reign of King Stephen.
 After the Dissolution of the Monasteries, the site was acquired by the Fairfax family.
 A house was built there which later became the home of Thomas, the third Lord Fairfax, a parliamentary commander during the Civil War.
 After the death of Mary Fairfax, Duchess of Buckingham, Nun Appleton was eventually sold in about 1711 to Alderman Milner of Leeds.
 The Milner family, who made their money from the Aire and Calder Navigation Canal, continued to own the Hall until 1875, when it was leased to William Beckett Dennison.
 As the agricultural depression of the 19th century and competition from railways increased, the Milner fortune dwindled away and the estate was sold.
 The manor and estate originally belonged to the Latimer family, passing, by way of his daughter Elizabeth, to John, Lord Neville of Raby during the reign of Richard II.
 The estate and manor stayed in the Neville family until 1426.

 Woolas Hall, now a farmhouse, was once a more important building, as indicated by the moat by which it was surrounded and may still be traced in the landscape around it.

 The Old Windmill is a grade II listed building which was built in about 1820, and operated until the 1930s.

 Governance

 The village lies within the UK Parliamentary Constituency of Selby.
 As of the 2024 election, the seat is represented by Keir Mather of the Labour Party, with 43.6% share of the vote.

-The village was once part of the Parish of Bolton Percy, but is now a civil parish in its own right and includes the nearby village of Acaster Selby.
+The village was once part of the parish of Bolton Percy, but is now a civil parish in its own right and includes the nearby village of Acaster Selby.
 The population of this ward taken at the 2011 Census was 1,865.

-From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Selby District.
+It is now administered by the unitary North Yorkshire Council.